 And you’ve learned all this from just one heat map.
 You can create any sort of heat map that you can dream up with the metrics at your disposal.
 This lets you grok your new codebase in ways that even the grizzled veterans never have.

-Mastery with CQLinq
+Querying Code with CQLinq

 I’ll conclude by mentioning one final but hugely important NDepend feature: CQLinq.
 NDepend comes out of the box with a rich set of metrics that you can use.
 But with CQLinq, you can create your own.
 And you can do it as easily as writing Linq queries.